toyeafo/toyeafo.github.io/content/search.md

 ---
 title: "Search"
-placeholder: "Look for anything"
+placeholder: "Look for what interests you"
 layout: "search"
-summary: "search"
+menus: main
 ---